Demonetization in India- The Great Fiasco

 After demonetization, the Indian Banks wrote off 1.14 Lakh Crore Rupees of Big Business Houses.
 SBI wrote off about 8000 Crores of Vijay Malaya.
 The Bad Debt of Rs.
 8 Lakh Crore are still pending and would be dealt after demonetization.

 Why the Government is not waiving off the loans of the farmers, who are committing suicide.
-The previous government waived off the the loans of the farmers to the tune of 70,000 Crores in 2010.
+The previous government waived off the loans of the farmers to the tune of 70,000 Crores in 2010.

-How much the Bad Debt could be recovered?
+How much could the Bad Debt be recovered?

 But the defaulters reschedule the loans, either by increasing the loan amount or increasing the payment term.
 The Bad Debts here are being written off.
-There is a difference between waiver and write off.
+There is a difference between waiver and write-off.
 The waiver could be recovered.

 Consequences on Economy

-The immediate effect is liquidity crisis, as 86% of the currency has been withdrawn.
+The immediate effect is a liquidity crisis, as 86% of the currency has been withdrawn.
 The situation is similar to the draining of 86% of blood and the death is imminent.
 The people are patient and will wait and manage the affairs.

 The cash goes into working capital, but now the cash has been removed.
-So there is a great scarcity of cash needed for the growth of economy.
+So there is a great scarcity of cash needed for the growth of the economy.

 The consumer demand has been reduced.
 The people are afraid to spend as they do not know when the cash will arrive and they do not want to do away with the cash in hand.

 The small traders, hawkers or vendors who purchase the raw material on daily basis and sell it on streets have no working capital.
-They have lost it first due to the absence of costumers and second due to the loss of working days in queues.
+They have lost it first due to the absence of customers and second due to the loss of working days in queues.
 Those involved in the business of perishable items are the worse hit.